Surgical Gender Affirmation Program

 Seattle Children’s is the only pediatric academic medical center with fellowship-trained plastic surgeons who provide gender-affirming surgery in our region — Washington, Wyoming, Alaska, Montana and Idaho.
 We treat teens and young adults who are patients of Seattle Children’s Gender Clinic.
 We also accept patients who are receiving gender-affirming care through providers outside of Seattle Children’s.

-- Our board-certified plastic surgeons have special training and experience in gender-affirming surgery for young people, as well as adults.
+- Our plastic surgeons have special training and experience in gender-affirming surgery for young people, as well as adults.
 Knowledge and expertise are important to plan and perform these procedures well so patients achieve the results they expect.

 - A urologist, dermatologist and gynecologist are part of our team to provide expert advice and treatment in support of patients’ health goals.
 They work closely with our plastic surgeons.